Swag-Messiah1/q4/README.md

 ---

-a) I have been learning to use Pandas through online toterial videos and using W3Schools (from 4/24-current).
+a) I have been learning to use the data frame, Pandas, through online toterial videos and using W3Schools (from 4/24-current).
 I will finished learning by 4/29.

-b) I will learn to used a CSV reader after the chart has been developed through the CSV module, Pandas
+b) I will learn to used a CSV reader after the chart has been developed through the CSV data frame, Pandas

 ---